ishikota/ConnectFourEngine2/README.md

 Improved ConnectFour engine with fast algorithms.
 =============================
 This is a free ConnectFour engine written in Python.
 This engine implmented bitboard and move ordering algorithm.

+But **this engine is in progress**, completed version is [here](https://github.com/ishikota/ConnectFourEngine "Connect Four Engine").

 You can play with two kinds of computer programs,
 1. MiniMax - use MiniMax algorithm with Alpha-Beta Pruning and Move Ordering.